TwelveIterationMods/CraftingTweaks/README.md

 * **TweakClear**: A tag compound containing settings for the clear tweak (see below)
 * **Tweak...**: Contains the following settings for tweaks:
   * **Enabled**: Set this to false if this tweak should be disabled for this container
+  * **ShowButton**: Set this to false if the button for this tweak should not be added
   * **ButtonX**: X-Position of the tweak button relative to ButtonOffsetX
   * **ButtonY**: Y-Position of the tweak button relative to ButtonOffsetY